 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage or grade.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Staging is a way of describing where a tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Several types of childhood CNS tumors can spread through the spinal fluid that surrounds the brain and the spine.
-This information helps the doctor plan the treatment and determine the child’s prognosis, which is the chance of recovery.
+This information helps the doctor plan treatment and determine the child’s prognosis, which is the chance of recovery.

 For most types of CNS tumors, the tumor is described as either high-grade or low-grade, depending on specific genetic changes in the tumor and what the tumor tissue looks like under the microscope.
 In general, a child with a low-grade tumor has a better prognosis.

 There are different stage descriptions for different types of tumors.
 Read more about staging for a specific type of CNS tumor.
 For example, review the Stages and Grades section in Cancer.Net’s guide to astrocytoma, if that is the specific diagnosis.

 Information about the tumor’s stage and grade will help the doctor recommend a specific treatment plan.
-The next section in this guide is Treatment Options.
-Or, use the menu to choose another section to continue reading this guide.
+The next section in this guide is Types of Treatment.
+Use the menu to choose a different section to read in this guide.